Students are assigned to one of two bands. Blue Band (top band) or Red Band (second band).

 Concert Saturday afternoon – Lied Center

-Students are expected to dress in concert attire (black and white) on performance day.
-Students should arrive in those clothes as there are no changing facilities.
+Students are expected to dress in professional concert attire (white on top, black on bottom) on performance day.
+Students should arrive in those clothes on Saturday, as there are no changing facilities.

 COMMEMORATIVE PLAQUE

-Each participant can purchase a commerative plaque with his or her name engraved.
+Each participant can purchase a commemorative plaque with their name engraved.
 Learn more.